kinde-starter-kits/php-starter-kit/README.md

     'kinde' => [
         'HOST' => 'YOUR_KINDE_HOST',
         'REDIRECT_URL' => 'http://localhost:8888/callback', // Please make sure that the value has already been configured in the Kinde
+        'LOGOUT_REDIRECT_URL' => 'http://localhost:8888',  // Please make sure that the value has already been configured in the Kinde
         'CLIENT_ID' => 'YOUR_KINDE_CLIENT_ID',
         'CLIENT_SECRET' => 'YOUR_KINDE_CLIENT_SECRET',
     ]